neondatabase/website/content/docs/guides/branching-analytics.md

 To connect:

 1. In the Neon Console, select your project.
-2. On the project **Dashboard**, under **Connection Details**, select the branch you created, the database, and the role you want to connect with.
+2. On the project **Dashboard**, under **Connection Details**, select the `sales-query` branch you, the database, and the role you want to connect with.
 ![Connection details widget](/docs/connect/connection_details.png)
 3. Copy the connection string.
-A connection string includes your role name, the compute endpoint hostname, and database name.
+A connection string includes your role name, password, the compute endpoint hostname, and database name.
 4. Connect with `psql`.
 Your connection string will look something like this:

   <CodeBlock shouldWrap>